Emmanuel1118/Learn-ML-Basics/README.md

 ## MOOCs

-- [CS50AI](https://www.edx.org/course/cs50s-introduction-to-artificial-intelligence-with-python) is a massivly open online course held by Harvard.
+- [CS50AI](https://www.edx.org/course/cs50s-introduction-to-artificial-intelligence-with-python) is a massively open online course held by Harvard.
 It covers general practical and theoretical ideas in AI, and has quizes to test yourself as well as graded assignments in python.
 I highly recommend it, it is self-paced and completely free (unless you want the edX certificate, which isn't neccessary at all in my opinion).
 So create an edX account and enroll if it sounds interesting.

 ## Basic DL in TensorFlow